 - Assesses programs and assists director with strategic planning.

 - Collaborates with the director to develop and launch new programs that fit with mission and strategic priorities.

-- Conducts prospect research in search for new funding opportunities.
+- Conducts research in search for new grant opportunities.

 - Helps write new grant proposals to fund programs.

-- Reports progress on sponsored research projects to funders.
+- Reports progress on sponsored research projects as needed.

-- Works with Advancement Team to assist with the stewardship of donors and cultivate new prospects.
+- Works with the director to assist with maintaining the relationships of the IDS programs and other relevant work.

 - Communications and Outreach: